 The algorithm is carried out in the form of a table:

 In our mode of communication, we had to print four columns above with several entries repeated.
-Indians would write only one column: initially the first column and then keep on replacing the entries – in the above case, first replace a_3 by x_3, then a_2 by x_2 and finally a_1 by x_1.
+Indians would write only one column: initially the first column and then keep on replacing the entries – in the above case, first replace katex is not defined by katex is not defined, then katex is not defined by katex is not defined and finally katex is not defined by katex is not defined.

-Brahmagupta, Bhāskara II and Nārāyaṇa give similar rules for deriving integer solutions of ay+bx=c (see [6], [pp. 120–125]).
+Brahmagupta, Bhāskara II and Nārāyaṇa give similar rules for deriving integer solutions of katex is not defined (see [6], [pp. 120–125]).

 Hidden in the deceptively simple kuṭṭaka algorithm lies a beautiful idea which has inspired a powerful technique in modern number theory.